DevelopIntelligenceBoulder/capstone-spec/milestones.md

 - DevSecOps team sketches full end to end CI/CD pipeline
 - SQL setup (ORM? tables first? teardown/refresh SQL script?)
 - Frontend does wireframes
-- Documentation team preps the capstone doc
+- Documentation team steers and documents all API decisions
 - Testing team decides on testing framework

 # 2
 - SCM repo connected to GitHub Actions
-- Blank apps for Front-End and Back-End
+- Stub code for Front-End and Back-End
 ## Begin development:
 - Backend team implements logic for a single route (full travel to the controller for a request)
 - Frontend team implements the wireframes as static pages